 This policy provides for two avenues of pursing a complaint, an informal resolution procedure and a formal resolution procedure.
 An individual may utilize this policy to process a complaint about ACBSP, or business programs accredited by ACBSP.
-The Assistant Director of Administration shall establish a mechanism for tracking all formal complaints.
+The Director of Administration shall establish a mechanism for tracking all formal complaints.
 Individuals seeking information regarding the process of complaint resolution may consult with any of the following individuals for advice and assistance.

 Informal Resolution Procedure

 Complainants are required first to seek informal resolution of their grievances or concerns with the person or entity that is the subject of the complaint.
 This informal procedure is intended to encourage communication between the parties involved, either directly or through an intermediary, in order to facilitate a mutual understanding of what may be different perspectives regarding the complained of act or directive.